 All the images on this site are of living creatures that are left as I found them or better.
 Sometimes one will wander into the house for a few shots and I will water and feed it before letting it go on the sunny side.

 I trust you enjoy this rendering of the art of Nature Macro as I do.

-First of all I’ll tell you why I do it, insect and flower macro.
-For contact with the simple wonder of the usually unseen or overlooked beauty of form and colour at our feet.
-It reminds me I am a part of something great and vast that has at its foundation the mystery of creation and the inscrutable intelligence behind its infinitely variable design.
-And because, fundamentally, it is a pleasure.
+First of all I’ll tell you why I do it, mostly insect and some flower macro.
+For contact with the simple wonder of the usually unseen or overlooked beauty in the form and colour at our feet.
+It reminds me I am a part of the Earth along with everything else earth-made that has at its foundation the mystery of sense and the inscrutable intelligence behind its infinite variety.
+Because, fundamentally, it is a pleasure to me.

 The practical value for me in macro nature photography is in the time I spend in the nature looking closely at the fact or being in the sense of things with minimal mind work – thinking.
-The more time I spend in the sense of nature the more at ease I am.
-It’s that simple.
+The more time I spend in the sense of nature the less I am in the troublesome mind.